Welcome to the United Nations

 Caribbean Community (CARICOM)

-Established in 1973, the Caribbean Community (CARICOM) is a grouping of 20 countries: 15 member States and five associated members, most of which are Small Island Developing States.
+Established in 1973, the Caribbean Community (CARICOM) is a grouping of 20 countries: 15 Member States and five associated members, most of which are Small Island Developing States.
 The CARICOM Secretariat is located in Georgetown, Guyana, and the Secretary-General is Ms. Carla Barnett of Belize, who was appointed in 2021.

 CARICOM was granted observer status before the UN General Assembly in 1991 (A/RES/46/8).
 In 1994, the General Assembly resolution on “Cooperation between the United Nations and the Caribbean Community” (A/RES/49/141) requested the Secretary-General to, in consultation with the Secretary-General of CARICOM, “promote meetings between their representatives for consultations on policies, projects, measures and procedures that will facilitate and broaden cooperation and coordination between them”.